autoreduction/queue-processor/README.md

 The frontend needs its daemon running - `python /var/www/autoreduce_webapp/autoreduce_webapp/queue_processor_daemon.py restart` - along with Apache and ActiveMQ.
 The backend also needs ActiveMQ, along with its daemon - `python /usr/bin/queueProcessor_daemon.py restart`.

 With everything running, try accessing `http://localhost/autoreduce_webapp`.
 If you need to bypass the authentication, there are several files to modify:

 1. In `autoreduce_webapp/settings.py` under `AUTHENTICATION_BACKENDS`, replace `'autoreduce_webapp.backends.UOWSAuthenticationBackend'` with `'django.contrib.auth.backends.ModelBackend'`.
 This switches out the remote authentication server with Django's admin authentication.
 2. In the directory with `manage.py`, type `python manage.py createsuperuser` and create a user there.
 Those credentials can be used to log on.
 3. In `autoreduce_webapp/view_utils.py`, replace the body of `has_valid_login(request)` with `return True`.
 4. In `reduction_viewer/views.py` replace the authentication check around line 30 (`if request.user.is_authenticated() and 'sessionid' in request.session and UOWSClient().check_session(request.session['sessionid']):`) with `if True:`

 The last two steps bypass authentication entirely for large parts of the webapp.
+In doing this you must first visit `http://localhost/autoreduce_webapp/admin` and log in there before you can visit the main page.

 ### Testing the setup

-The complete setup can be tested by modifying `WebApp/ISIS/full_test.py` to contain valid credentials for ActiveMQ and valid locations to reduction scripts and test data.
+The complete setup can be tested by modifying `WebApp/ISIS/full_test.py` to contain valid credentials for ActiveMQ and valid locations to test data.
 Then `python full_test.py` should put a reduction request in at the start of the pipeline, which will be processed and eventually appear as completed in the web app.
+The reduction script location is autogenerated, and the frontend will notify via popup if it's not found, along with where it expected it.
 The instrument that the data came from may need to be added manually via the web app admin page.